agustus9/onboarding/index.md

 ## Objectives

-The following are the learning objectives for this prework, all of which are important requirements expected of a professional developer.
+The following are the learning objectives for this pre-work, all of which are important requirements expected of a professional developer.
 Though they are not technically "programming" skills, they are crucially important to success both during the class and on the job.

 1. Be able to communicate technical accomplishments and struggles in writing.
 2. Be able to learn in contexts that aren't necessarily suited to your primary learning style.